Dear readers of ADxS.org, please forgive the disruption.

 Details of PAR-4 and DRD-2 expression in the striatum

-Prostate apoptosis response-4 (Par-4) protein is co-expressed with DRD2 in striatal neurons and interacts with DRD2 in neuronal cells.
+The prostate apoptosis response 4 (Par-4) protein is co-expressed with DRD2 in striatal neurons and interacts with DRD2 in neuronal cells.
 Par-4 normally increases DRD2 signaling and thereby inhibits DRD2-mediated dopamine neurotransmission.
-A postmortem autopsy study in patients with major depression found a 67% decrease in Par-4 expression in temporal cortex; knockout of the Par-4 gene resulted in depression-like behavior in mice.121120 One study shows that Par-4 interacts with a specific isoform of the D2 receptor (D2i3).
-This very interaction is essential for Gαio-mediated inhibition of cAMP activity.
-The Par-4 interacting region of the D2 receptor contains a calmodulin-binding domain.
+A postmortem autopsy study in patients with major depression found a 67% decrease in Par-4 expression in the temporal cortex; knockout of the Par-4 gene resulted in depression-like behavior in mice.118117 A study shows that Par-4 interacts with a specific isoform of the D2 receptor (D2i3).
+This interaction is essential for Gαio-mediated inhibition of cAMP activity.
+The region of the D2 receptor that interacts with Par-4 contains a calmodulin-binding domain.
 Ca2+-activated calmodulin competes with Par-4 for this site.
-This study shows that Gαio-dependent (and transcription factor CREB-determined) D2 regulation of gene expression depends on the balance between binding of Par-4, on the one hand, and binding of calmodulin to the D2 receptor, on the other.
-Increases in intracellular Ca2+ concentration, possibly in response to D2 receptor activation, could lead to repression of Par-4 and uncoupling of the D2 receptor from Gαio, thus providing negative feedback on D2-mediated cAMP attenuation.122 Further correlations to PAR-4 and DRD-2 expression reduction in mild chronic stress are reported by Moriam, Sobhani (2013).120
+The study demonstrates that Gαio-dependent (and transcription factor CREB-determined) D2 regulation of gene expression depends on the balance between the binding of Par-4 on the one hand and the binding of calmodulin to the D2 receptor on the other.
+Increases in intracellular Ca2+ concentration, possibly in response to D2 receptor activation, could lead to repression of Par-4 and uncoupling of the D2 receptor from Gαio, thus providing negative feedback on D2-mediated cAMP attenuation.119 Further links to PAR-4 and DRD-2 expression reduction in mild chronic stress are reported by Moriam, Sobhani (2013).117

 Various inflammatory markers are often altered in depression.

-Antidepressants cause the production of pro-inflammatory cytokines (such as IFN-α) to be decreased and the production of anti-inflammatory cytokines to be increased.125
+Antidepressants have the effect of reducing the production of pro-inflammatory cytokines (such as IFN-α) and increasing the production of anti-inflammatory cytokines.122

-Interferon α, as a drug against hepatitis C or malignant melanoma, induces severe depression in 40 to 50% of affected individuals and fatigue, loss of energy, and motor slowing in up to 80% in a dose-dependent manner.126 Anorexia, fatigue, and pain do not occur immediately but within 14 days of IFN-α treatment initiation.
-In contrast, depressed mood, anxiety, and cognitive impairment occurred later and mainly in patients who met DSM-IV criteria for major depression.
+Interferon α as a drug against hepatitis C or malignant melanoma triggers severe depression in 40 to 50 % of those affected depending on the dose and fatigue, loss of energy and motor slowdown in up to 80 %.123 Anorexia, fatigue and pain do not occur immediately, but only within 14 days of starting IFN-α treatment.
+Depressed mood, anxiety and cognitive impairment, on the other hand, occurred later and mainly in patients who met the DSM-IV criteria for major depression.

-Alterations in dopamine metabolism in the basal ganglia
+Changes in the dopamine metabolism of the basal ganglia

 Does not respond to antidepressants